reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Misc/New-RandomPassword.md

 3ABa

-Generate a password with a length of 4 containing atleast one char from each InputString
+Generate a password with a length of 4 containing at least one char from each InputString

 ### EXAMPLE 4
 ```